-As one of their three Scholarly Leadership Commitments, applicants for ACPA Emerging Scholar-Designee may propose a project or task that will advance one or more of ACPA’s strategic goals and is consistent with the applicant’s scholarly agenda.
+- Other (to be proposed by the candidate).
+As one of their three Scholarly Leadership Commitments, applicants for ACPA Emerging Scholar-Designee may propose a project or task that will advance ACPA’s mission, vision, values, or strategic imperative and is consistent with the applicant’s scholarly agenda.
 Applicants should describe the proposed commitment in sufficient detail to foster understanding of its content and scope during the ACPA Emerging Scholar-Designee review and selection processes.

 As the ACPA Emerging Scholars program evolves, additional scholarly leadership opportunities will be cultivated, and some ad hoc opportunities may arise.
 Examples may include: authoring or co-authoring a Senior Scholar-commissioned white paper/policy paper on a contemporary issue of concern to student affairs professionals or authoring or co-authoring a chapter or section of an edited Senior Scholars publication.